aleale14/aleale14.github.io/_posts/2019-09-04-How-to-Disagree.md

+---
+layout: post
+title: How to disagree
+secondary: read
+---

 I just went through this old (2008) [article](http://www.paulgraham.com/disagree.html) on how we should disagree.
 I found the introduction to be very insightful and, unfortunately, quite spot on.